chaulagaisachin/learnKube/Lesson 2/README.md

 3. **Etcd**:
 * Etcd is a distributed key-value store that is used by the Kubernetes master to store the cluster's desired state.
+* Open source distributed key-value store used to hold and manage the critical information that distributed systems need to keep running.
+Most notably, it manages the configuration data, state data, and metadata for Kubernetes

 4. **API server**:
 * The API server is the interface through which users and clients can interact with the cluster.